-On a 16 x 12 canvas panel I drew a grid of 1-inch squares, 12 across and 10 down.
+On a 16-inch x 12-inch canvas panel draw a grid of 1-inch squares, 12 across and 10 down.

-TIP 1: Mix One Column At A Time.
+Mix One Column At A Time

 Mix a large puddle of pure colors first and divide it into five smaller puddles.
 Then add white to each puddle to create the gradually lighter mixes.
 After those colors are painted on the grid, add the third, trace color, to each mixture to use in the lower half of the column.

-Keep Your Palette Clean
+Keep Your Palette and Colors Clean